 One of the most important things to do is to watch your pool's waterline.
 The waterline is the line where the water meets the walls of the pool.
 Over time, this line can become stained or discolored, making your pool look less than its best.
 Also, if your water line is too low it can become dried and damaged due to baking in the Texas sun.

-For all of your pool equipment repair needs and questions contact MyHome.Pro at (972) 474-8684!
+For all of your pool equipment repair needs and questions contact MyHome.Pro at (972) 474-8684 or complete an online form!
 Your whole home professionals, proudly serving Dallas, TX.